Nimz, Psota come up big, Valpo shocks Drake 24-21 - NewsBreak

 Nimz, Psota come up big, Valpo shocks Drake 24-21

-DES MOINES, Iowa (AP) — Ben Nimz completed an improbable 80-yard drive with a 30-yard touchdown pass to Jordan Bingham with 1:05 to play, Trey Psota blocked a field goal attempt on the final play of the game and Valparaiso defeated Drake 24-21.
-The Beacons took over on their 20 with 2:39 to play.
-They faced a 4th-and-17 on their 27 when Nimz found Ollie Reese down the right sideline for 42 yards to the 30.
-There were then three incompletions before Bingham went up at the goal line and tipped the high throw to himself as he tumbled into the end zone.
-The Bulldogs marched from their 25 to the Valparaiso 25.abc17news.com
+DES MOINES, Iowa (AP) — Ben Nimz completed an improbable 80-yard drive with a 30-yard touchdown pass to Jordan Bingham with 1:05 to play, Trey Psota blocked a field goal attempt on the final play of the game and Valparaiso defeated Drake 24-21 on Saturday.

 Comments / 0